Surgical Case Library

 Endocrine

-Ectopic thyroid is an embryological abnormality of thyroid migration characterized by the presence of thyroid ...
+<p>Ectopic thyroid is an embryological abnormality of thyroid migration characterized by the presence of thyro...

 Ectopic thyroid gland is a rare condition with an incidence of about 1 in 4,000 to 10,000 individuals, with lateral cervical ectopic thyroids constituting approximately 1-3% of ectopic thyroids.